If you’re debating staying in Schull in Cork, you’ve landed in the right place.

 A popular little café is Nickie’s Kitchen, which has delicious coffee and homemade sandwiches.
 For something a little sweeter, you can head to Paradise Crepe Restaurant for some delicious crepes and coffee.

-For some all-round good food, The New Haven offers a great option for dinner with fresh seafood, pizza and steak a specialty at this casual place.
+For some all-round good food, The New Haven offers a great option for dinner with fresh seafood, pizza and steak a speciality at this casual place.

 FAQs about visiting Schull in West Cork